davidbaunach/techpriest_wiki/Techpriest_Wiki/The Web/The Church/Theologians/Ivan Illich.md

 Illich was a purveyor of impossible truths, truths so radical that they questioned the very foundations of modern certitudes — progress, economic growth, health, education, mobility.
 While he was not wrong, we had all been riding on a train going in the opposite direction for so long that it was hard to see how, in any practical sense, the momentum could ever be stalled.
 And that was his point.
 Now that “the shadow our future throws” of which Illich warned is darkening the skies of the present, it is time to reconsider his thought.

-Illich’s central contention was that persons are relational beings embedded in a matrix of the natural cosmos, convivial community with others and, as a fallen but still faithful priest, God’s grace.
+Illich’s central contention was that persons are relational beings embedded in a matrix of the natural cosmos, convivial community with others and, as a fallen but still faithful priest, [[God]]’s grace.
 As the maverick thinker saw it, Western modernity rent asunder this multidimensional oneness of “Life.”

 For Illich, 17th-century science departed from the past by privileging the role of humans in the cosmos as above and apart from all other being.
 In doing so, it effectively declared “the death of nature,” turning it into a “resource” to feed the “pleonexia,” or radical greed, which fueled “development” and “progress” that transmuted endless “wants” into “needs.”